mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 The [OPC.UA.PubSub][OPC.UA.PubSub] offers the publish/subscribe communication pattern as an option to client-server pattern and is a consistent part of the OPC UA specifications suit.
 The detailed description of the [OPC.UA.PubSub][OPC.UA.PubSub] has been covered by the document [OPC Unified Architecture Part 14: PubSub Main Technology Features][README.PubSubMTF].

-The specification defines the following actors:
+The specification recognizes the following actors (see figure above) as parts of the **PubSub Application** as the communication parties:

-* `Publisher`: is the actor that pushes `NetworkMessage` structures to an underlying transport layer.
+* **Publisher**: is the actor that pushes `NetworkMessage` structures to an underlying transport layer.
-* `Subscriber`: is the actor that consumes data encapsulated by the `NetworkMessage` structure, which is polled from the underlying transport layer.
+* **Subscriber**: is the actor that consumes data encapsulated by the `NetworkMessage` structure, which is polled from the underlying transport layer.

-According to the specification the `Publisher` and `Subscriber` don't have any subscriptions management functionality, namely, they follow a communication paradigm called unsolicited notification.
-When unsolicited notification occurs, a client receives a message that it has never requested.
-The `Subscriber` must use a filtering mechanism to process only messages it is interested in.
+According to the specification the **Publisher** and **Subscriber** don't have any subscriptions management functionality, namely, they follow a communication paradigm called unsolicited notification.
+When unsolicited notification occurs, a client may receive a message that it has never requested.
+The **Subscriber** must use a filtering mechanism to process only messages it is interested in.

-Lack of subscriptions management functionality defined by the [OPC.UA.PubSub][OPC.UA.PubSub] could be mitigated by applying the \([AMQP][AMQP]\) that some functionality related to communication reliability, data selection, and distribution is delegated to the **AMQP Server**.
+Lack of subscriptions management functionality defined by the [OPC.UA.PubSub][OPC.UA.PubSub] could be mitigated by applying the \([AMQP][AMQP]\) that some functionality related to communication reliability, data selection, and distribution is delegated to the **Container**.

 ## AMQP mapping

+### Introduction

+Using AMQP connectivity as the messages transport layer by the **PubSub Application** requires two kinds of parameters:

+- Promoting interoperability between **Publisher** and all **Subscribers** interested to obtain data from it.
+- Promoting interoperability between **PubSub Applications** and AMQP **Container**.

+Configuration of the parameters related to **PubSub Applications** and AMQP **Container** may be recognized as the implementation details except the scenario where remote configuration using **Configuration Services** is the case.

 ### `Application Message` encoding